ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ephemeral public key C', with zero-padding encrypted under the server's long-term public key.
 The server replies with a cookie and its own ephemeral key S' and a cookie that is to be used by the client.
 Upon receipt, the client then generates its second initialiation packet carrying: the ephemeral key C', cookie, and an encryption of C', the server's domian name, and, optionally, some message data.
-The server verifies the cookie and the encrypted payload and, if valid, proceeds to send message data in return.
+The server verifies the cookie and the encrypted payload and, if valid, proceeds to send data in return.
 At this point, the connection is established and the two parties can communicate.

 The use of only public-key encryption and authentication, or "boxing", is done to simplify problems that come with symmetric key management